 5. Enjoy the Christmas evening with a Mandovi River Cruise

 Take up a river cruise or arrange a private boat party with your friends, the Christmas is the ideal time to flock to Goa.
 As you take up a river cruise in Mandovi River you get to experience the magical Christmas evening like never before.
-An evening spent while cursing on the waters during Christmas celebration in Goa is indeed special.
+An evening spent while cruising on the waters during Christmas celebration in Goa is indeed special.

 If you are with your beloved you can indeed plan a romantic candlelight dinner.
 Go ahead and book a slot for yourself.